joearms/old.blog/_posts/2013-11-21-My-favorite-erlang-program.md

 ====================

 A factorial server is a server which waits for an integer and sends back the factorial of an integer.
-This is mind-boggling simple:
+This is mind-bogglingly simple:

 {% highlight erlang %}
 factorial_server() ->